-- ✓ Minors (under the age of 18) entering programs independently (without a parent or guardian). - ✓ Households in programs which are required by funders to report HIV/AIDS status.
+- ✓ Households in which one or adult member does not provide informed consent for themselves or their dependents. - ✓ Households entering a domestic violence program or currently fleeing or in danger from a domestic violence, dating violence, sexual assault, human trafficking or a stalking situation. - ✓ Minors (under the age of 18) entering programs independently (without a parent or guardian). - ✓ Households in programs which are required by funders to report HIV/AIDS status.